bnguye1/Fumble/README.md

 Please ensure you have Python 3.8 and/or using Python 3.8.
 Using a newer version of Python may result in issues with the virtual environment creation.

 ### Setup
-Download the release build and open the `Fumble-0.6.9` folder in your preferred code editor.
+Download the release build, extract the zipped file, and open the folder in your preferred code editor.

 ### Virtual Environment
 In a terminal, type the following commands to create and enable the virtual environment.